 Anyway, what you do with these trays of samples, is that you cut out a small amount to taste.
 And if you like them, you buy some to take home.
 I bought a plain dark sugar one, and another with saffron in.
 If you refrigerate them, they last forever.

 Muscat food tour: Dates

 The most common fruit available in Oman, is the date.

 On our road trip to Wadi Bani Khalid and Wahiba, wherever we saw an oasis, there would be date palms being grown around it.

 So I can’t omit them in a section on Omani food.

 There is a great variety of dates to be found just in supermarkets.
 Because Muslims often eat them during Ramadan, and because Malaysians like to import other people’s food, I already know which ones I like.
 But it’s fun to try them all!

 There’s almost no branding present in the country; the shop sign will literally just say what it is a shop of.
 Meat shop.
 Grain shop.
 Farming supply shop.
-Carpet shop Etc. etc. I really should have taken example photos.
+Carpet shop.
+Etc.

 At best, it might bear the name of the shop proprietor.
 But no ‘branding’ as we know it.
+I really should have taken example photos.